nitindileep/nitindileep/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Nitin and I'm a Software Engineer.
-I'm from India.
+I'm Nitin and I'm a Software Engineer from India.
 I'm a Java/Scala developer looking to learn more :smiley:

 ## Technology and Tools
 ![](https://img.shields.io/badge/OS-macOS-informational?style=flat&logo=apple&logoColor=white&color=2bbc8a)